christophfranke/signal-chain/README.md

 console.log($.config()) // log the current configuration
 ```

-Or you can pass a config when creating a primitive:
+Alternatively, you can pass a config when creating a primitive, that will only affect this primitive:
 ```typescript
 const counter = $.primitive.create(0, { update: 'sync' })
 $.connect(